Guide Bridge railway station: History

-There was a large marshalling yard about a mile east of Guide Bridge at Dewsnap.
-There was also a stabling point immediately to the east of Guide Bridge station, where engines could be fuelled.
+There was a large marshalling yard about 1 mi east of Guide Bridge at Dewsnap, with a stabling point immediately to the east of the station, where engines could be refuelled.
 Guide Bridge was also where the local retail coal merchants transferred coal from British Rail coal wagons, carefully weighed into one hundredweight sacks for delivery to homes around Ashton, Audenshaw and Denton.

-Express passenger trains via the Woodhead line ceased operation on 5 January 1970, but Dewsnap sidings and Guide Bridge stabling point were busy until the final closure of the Woodhead Line east of Hadfield on 20 July 1981.
-The Class 76 electric locomotives were a frequent sight here, along with Class 25, Class 40 and numerous others classes of diesels.
+Express passenger trains via the Woodhead line ceased operation on 5 January 1970, but Dewsnap sidings and Guide Bridge stabling point were busy until the full closure of the Woodhead Line east of Hadfield on 20 July 1981.
+The electric locomotives were a frequent sight here, along with and diesel locomotives.

-The former TransPennine Express operator, Arriva Trains Northern, had plans to establish Guide Bridge as a major interchange station, coupled with hopes that the Woodhead line might re-open.
+Arriva Trains Northern had plans to establish Guide Bridge as a major interchange station, coupled with hopes that the Woodhead line might reopen.
 Such aspirations failed to materialise when First TransPennine Express took over the franchise.